R3 – Research, Reviews, Recommendations

 Why Health & Wellness Deserve Your Attention

 Children's vitamins are the wild west of supplements.
 Many products contain more sugar than nutrients, artificial colors linked to hyperactivity, and doses either too low to matter or too high for small bodies.
-Third-party testing is optional, and many brands don't bother.
+Third-party verification is optional, and many brands don't bother.

 Snacks marketed to kids often prioritize shelf stability and kid appeal over nutrition.
 "Made with real fruit" can mean 5% juice with added sugar.
 "Whole grain" labels can hide refined flour as the primary ingredient.
 Packaging featuring healthy imagery doesn't guarantee healthy contents.

 The good news: quality options exist at every price point.
-Third-party tested vitamins with appropriate dosing, snacks made from recognizable whole foods, and products that don't rely on cartoon characters to sell themselves.
+Third-party verified vitamins with appropriate dosing, snacks made from recognizable whole foods, and products that don't rely on cartoon characters to sell themselves.
 You just need to know what to look for.

 1 more tips